base-org/web/apps/base-docs/docs/tools/cross-chain.md

 See [this quickstart](https://docs.wormhole.com/wormhole/quick-start/tutorials/hello-wormhole) to get started with integrating Wormhole in your Base project.

-For more information on integrating Wormhole, visit their [documentation](https://docs.wormhole.com/wormhole/) and provided [GitHub examples](https://github.com/wormhole-foundation/wormhole-examples).
+For more information on integrating Wormhole, visit their [documentation](https://docs.wormhole.com/wormhole/) and the provided [GitHub examples](https://github.com/wormhole-foundation/wormhole-examples).

 #### Supported Networks